Content marketing strategies aren’t something to just post and forget about—they are living entities that must be nurtured and improved over time.

 It’s an open-ended question, so you might get a few non-answers, but for the most part your audience will be more than willing to help you find great ideas for your future blog posts.

-Take note of them, especially if they sync up with the “landmark” pieces you uncovered earlier, and adjust your content plan accordingly.
+Take note of them, especially if they sync up with the “landmark” pieces you uncovered earlier, and adjust your common content marketing plan accordingly.

 Figure out where else your target audience is going.

-Try to figure out what elements of the other sites are attracting them.
+Try to figure out what elements of the other sites and social media are attracting your target audience.

 What makes other sites the best marketing blogs?